10 Minute Do-Anywhere Complete Body Workout With Anna Victoria

 LIVESTRONG.COM caught up with Anna Victoria, creator of Fit Body Guides, in her New York City hotel room to learn how to get a high-intensity workout from your living room or when you’re on the road.
 You can do this 10-minute full-body circuit using just the space of a yoga mat.
 Get your blood flowing now with this powerful, mood-boosting workout.

-Although squats mainly target your gluteal muscles,
+Although squats mainly target your gluteal muscles, hamstrings and quadriceps, they’re full-body movements, activating your core and improving flexibility.

 How to Do It: Stand tall with your feet slightly wider than your hips.
 Squat down as if you’re sitting back into a chair.
-Keep your back straight, and make sure that your knees are bending in line with your
+Keep your back straight, and make sure that your knees are bending in line with your toes rather than bowing out or caving in.
+If your knees are moving too far over your toes shift your weight to your heels.
+You can extend your arms out in front of you or bring your palms together in front of your chest.
+Return to standing position and repeat 10 times.

 2. Squat Pulses